The Gus VonBodungen Scholarship Award 2023

 Section 6: Current Financial Awards

-• Provide a list of all financial awards, including their amounts and basis for selection (need or merit), expected to be received during the year of the scholarship award (Fall 2023 and Spring 2024).
+• Provide a list of all financial awards, including their amounts and basis for selection (need or merit), expected to be received during the year of the scholarship award (Fall 2024 and Spring 2025).
 The amount of tuition for a full year of school should also be included.

 Congratulations to every winner for your hard work in the environmental sciences.
 The award also includes a one-year student membership in the Air & Waste Management Association.